Chapel Hill Hospitals

 Fellowship, Consultation-Liaison Medicine, UNC-Chapel Hill

 I am a psychiatrist and clinical researcher with advanced training in psycho-oncology and a career focus to improve cognitive outcomes in patients with cancer.
 My goal for this line of research is to rigorously evaluate objectively measured and patient-reported outcomes of cognition, understand how other psychosocial and biological variables impact cognition, and test pharmacological interventions to prevent or treat the cognitive consequences of cancer and cancer care.
-Related to my interest in cognitive outcomes in cancer patients, I am the lead investigator on two clinical trials currently underway.
-The first is a randomized controlled trial, investigating the use of high dose intravenous thiamine for prevention of delirium during hospitalization for hematopoietic stem cell transplantation.
-The second is a one arm, phase II study, investigating the effectiveness of memantine to attenuate cognitive decline in women with early breast cancer receiving adjuvant and neoadjuvant chemotherapy.
-As an early career clinical investigator, my research has also examined cancer detection methods, bereavement characteristics in widowed fathers who have lost a spouse due to cancer, end-of-life experiences of mothers with advanced cancer, and depression and anxiety in women with breast cancer.
+Related to my interest in cognitive outcomes in cancer patients, I have led foundation- and NIH-funded clinical trials to ameliorate delirium during hospitalization for stem cell transplantation and mitigate cognitive decline during chemotherapy for breast cancer.
+My research has also examined a wide range of neuropsychiatric symptoms (e.g., depression, anxiety, grief) in oncology and other medical illnesses.